-If you have a positive response to a certain smell, why not apply it to your work environment and create a more positive atmosphere for yourself while you work?
+If you have a positive response to a certain smell, why not apply it to your work environment and create a more pleasing atmosphere for yourself while you work?

-If in an office space or are working out of a ‘to-go’ bag, try using air fresheners to keep your work environment smelling fresh and clean.
+If you’re in an office space or are working out of a “to-go’” bag, try using air fresheners to keep your work environment smelling fresh and clean.

-A cheap bouquet of flowers can provide a sweet and fresh smell, while also making your work space more attractive and aesthetically pleasing.
+A cheap bouquet of flowers can provide a sweet and fresh smell, while also making your workplace environment more attractive and aesthetically pleasing.

 Plants have been proven to create a more positive environment by refreshing the air and uplifting moods in an office setting.
 Plants provide something organic in a workspace that might otherwise be very structural.

-The Society of American Florists worked in cooperation with the Texas A&M University research team, to study how plants and flowers improve workplace productivity.
-101 participants took part in emotional, creative, and attentional demand protocols.
-The study showed that problem-solving skills and creativity improved in workplaces with flowers and plants
+The Society of American Florists worked in cooperation with the Texas A&M University research team to study how plants and flowers improve workplace productivity.
+One hundred and one participants took part in emotional, creative, and attentional demand protocols.
+The study showed that problem-solving skills and creativity improved in workplaces with flowers and plants.

 Tip 7: Brightness and Lighting – Open Windows and Natural Light

 How much natural light are you exposed to while you work?